ShreyaArora31/Ecommerce-Sales-Dashboard/README.md

-# 📊 Madhav E-Commerce Sales Dashboard
+# 📊 Madhav Store E-Commerce Sales Dashboard

+## 🌟 Objective
 Owner of **Madhav Store** wants us to help them create a **dashboard** to track and analyze their online sales across India.

 An interactive Power BI dashboard to analyze online sales performance across India for **Madhav Store**.